Democrats outraise Republicans in final reports before Election Day

 Some noteworthy findings from the reports: Democratic Gov. Steve Sisolak spent $12 million in the third quarter, while Clark County Sheriff Joe Lombardo spent about $1.7 million.
 Democratic Sen. Catherine Cortez Masto raised almost $14 million in just three months and saw more than $1 million in just a weekend when former President Donald Trump came to the state.

 Jim Marchant, the Republican candidate for secretary of state, had not filed his campaign finance report, which was due 5 p.m.
-Monday, as of noon Tuesday.
+Monday, as of 5 p.m. on Tuesday.
 If elected to that job, Marchant would be in charge of overseeing the timely filing of campaign reports.

 Democrat Elizabeth Mercedes Krause, who is running against Rep. Mark Amodei, R-Nev. in the 2nd Congressional District, also did not file her October quarterly report, according to the Federal Election Commission’s website.